DSchndr/charge-me-up/README.md

 Check those files before continuing.

 # Erasing the Flash
 ACHTUNG, be sure as heck that you have a working dump.
-`.\openocd.exe -f OpenOCD-20231002-0.12.0\share\openocd\scripts\interface\stlink-dap.cfg -f openocd\dump_flash.cfg`
+`.\openocd.exe -f OpenOCD-20231002-0.12.0\share\openocd\scripts\interface\stlink-dap.cfg -f openocd\erase_flash.cfg`

 # Writing the Flash
 Make sure you erased the flash, as to why: find it out and learn something :)